Respecting human rights

 Human rights in supply chain

 The key human rights topics covered under the Supplier Code of Conduct include Employment Standards, Terms of Employment, Children & Young Workers, Forced Labor & Recruitment Fees, Equality & Non-Discrimination, Non-Harassment, and Freedom of Association & Collective Bargaining.
-These criteria are incorporated in the topics covered under the human rights due diligence processes used to identify, assess and address adverse impacts in our supply chains.
+These criteria are incorporated in the human rights due diligence processes used to identify, assess and address adverse impacts in our supply chains.

 Preventing and mitigating adverse impacts